The railroad had built a line from Kenosha into downtown Milwaukee and to Wiscona in 1855, which connected to a line into Chicago.

 The line is one of the oldest in the Milwaukee area, and was one of the most significant to its economy.

-The photo above is an overview from Ashland Avenue.
+The photo above is an overview.
+The bridge can be accessed from the rod below.